JoshJansenVanVuren/apache-beam-pipelines/README.md

     * [Apache Concepts / Programming Model](https://cloud.google.com/dataflow/docs/concepts/beam-programming-model)
     * [A long article on different streaming methods](https://www.oreilly.com/ideas/the-world-beyond-batch-streaming-101)

-## batch-working
+## bio-stats-pipeline
+There are three different implementation of apache beam pipelines within this project:
-Example of a batch pipeline, runs on the local runner so no cloud functionalities.
+1. A batch pipeline, runs on the local runner so no cloud functionalities.
+2. A streaming pipeline that is subscribed to a Pub/Sub Article whose messages are passed through a pipeline (DataFlow) and is then output to another Pub/Sub.
+3. A streaming pipeline that is subscribed to a Pub/Sub Article whose messages are passed through the pipeline (DataFlow) and is then output to a Big Query table.

+The file was dubbed bio-stats because the input CSV file contains biological characteristics of fictional individuals (see `biostats.csv`)

+## The files
 `BioStatsPipe.java` is the main class.

 `Constants.java` encompasses all the constants for the classes.